RicardoGVilla/ShipmentBot/README.md

 ## Solution

-In essence, the bot uses the Node.js library Puppeteer for web scraping information from multiple shipping line websites.
+The bot uses the Node.js library Puppeteer for web scraping information from multiple shipping line websites.
 It stores this information in a non-relational database, MongoDB, using an API and displays the current shipments using React and Chakra UI.

 By automating the shipment tracking process and web scrapping the websites on a daily basis, it has allowed me to save time and avoid the cumbersome task of tracking all shipments and its current status.